Skip to navigation Skip to content

 If a Medicare record cannot be found, this could mean that the injured person:

-- was enrolled in Medicare under a different name and/or date of birth.
-Confirm the name and date of birth details with the customer that submitted the information, and check MCRS again
+• was enrolled in Medicare under a different name and/or date of birth.
+Confirm the name and date of birth details with the customer who submitted the information, and check MCRS again

 Note: Reciprocal Health Care Agreements (RHCA) exist between Australia and other countries to provide immediate necessary medical treatment during a temporary visit.
 See Reciprocal Health Care Agreements (RHCA) eligibility for Medicare and Pharmaceutical Benefits Scheme (PBS)